Kingshukrox/Face-Mask-Detector/README.md

 - <a href="https://github.com/Kingshukrox">Kingshuk Chatterjee</a>
 - <a href="https://github.com/kirtipaldeora">Kirtipal Singh Deora</a>

-#### THIS CODE IS WORKING FOR INTEL INTEGRATED GPUS ONLY IF YOU RUN THIS THROUGH IDLE ( atleast for us )
+#### THIS CODE IS WORKING FOR INTEL INTEGRATED GPUS ONLY IF YOU RUN IT THROUGH IDLE ( atleast for us )